The foundation of the development process.

 Services/Quality of Life

-Good schools, healthcare, recreation and cultural opportunities and all the amenities that make a community a desirable place to live and work.
+Good schools, healthcare, recreation and cultural opportunities are all the amenities that make a community a desirable place to live and work.

 - All schools in the community consistently achieve “academically clear” status with student standardized test scores at or above the state average.